BenoitTran/END/README.md

-## Entropic approximation of the Nested Distance
+## Entropic regularization of the Nested Distance

 Computes on an interactive example the Nested Distance and the Entropic Nested Distance between two scenario trees of depth $T$.